stevenplatt/homelab/README.md

 Inatalling an ingress controller must be done to allow deployed services to be reachable from outside the kubernetes cluster (see topology image above).

 1. `helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx`
-1. `helm repo update`
+2. `helm repo update`
-1. `helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.publishService.enabled=true`
+3. `helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.publishService.enabled=true`

 An additional command is required to resolve an error relating to webhook timeouts when creating Kubernetes Ingress' ([source](https://stackoverflow.com/questions/61616203/nginx-ingress-controller-failed-calling-webhook)).

-1. `kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission`
+4. `kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission`

-### Deploying Telecomsteve (Website)

-### Deploying PiHole
-1. `helm repo add mojo2600 https://mojo2600.github.io/pihole-kubernetes/`
-1. `helm repo update`

 ...